-John Thompson: I am a partner with Oliver Wyman, if you’re not familiar, is a strategy and management consulting firm, 5,000 employees, about 25 countries, a well-respected organisation and work with just about every industry on every continent.
+John Thompson: I am a partner with Oliver Wyman.
+If you’re not familiar, it is a strategy and management consulting firm, 5,000 employees, about 25 countries, a well-respected organisation and work with just about every industry on every continent.

 We are seen as a niche provider and I think as part of that, we at Oliver Wyman spend a lot of energy very thoughtfully selecting talent to join our team, to partner with our clients in driving change and helping them.

 At Oliver Wyman, as a partner, we’re all expected to play a role in defining what our future looks like, determining how we can bring new leaders in to drive toward what our clients need, and so this topic is highly relevant.
 We’ll get a little bit more into how I see that and how we see that at Oliver Wyman, but I think the criticality of building talent from the outside and inside is critical to any good company’s success.

 Part of that, as we look on career paths, and even outside of the firm, is figuring out how do we move in a direction that moves toward the centre?
 Gender is top of the agenda for that.

 Hilary Lamb: With Oliver Wyman, would you say that your leadership currently is fairly gender diverse, or is it more, being a management consultant, is it more male-dominated?

 John Thompson: It is regretfully much more male-dominated and it’s an issue, it’s a topic that’s been on management’s agenda for a number of years.
 I joined about two years ago with Oliver Wyman, and even in my prior life at Accenture, it was something I would say for me that became aware of probably 10 or 12 years ago.